NativeScript/docs-v7/docs/performance-optimizations/bundling-with-webpack.md

 ];
 ```

-In this way and With the default config, these components [get](https://github.com/NativeScript/nativescript-dev-webpack/blob/master/demo/AngularApp/webpack.config.js#L109-L116) in the common *vendor.js* chunk and are required by the [`android-app-comopnents-loader`](https://github.com/NativeScript/nativescript-dev-webpack/blob/master/demo/AngularApp/webpack.config.js#L146-L149).
+In this way and with the default config, these components [get](https://github.com/NativeScript/nativescript-dev-webpack/blob/master/demo/AngularApp/webpack.config.js#L109-L116) in the common *vendor.js* chunk and are required by the [`android-app-components-loader`](https://github.com/NativeScript/nativescript-dev-webpack/blob/master/demo/AngularApp/webpack.config.js#L146-L149).

 ## Debugging Common Errors